Site icon Regpack

 Plaid, a financial services company, has compared the cost of fees between Stripe ACH transfers and Stripe credit card fees.
 Here’s what they found.

-This works with smaller transactions as well, where for a $10 payment, the ACH fee amounts to $0.08, compared to the credit card fee at $0.59.
+This works for smaller transactions as well, where for a $10 payment, the ACH fee amounts to $0.08, compared to the credit card fee at $0.59.

 Email Invoicing

-There’s another fully automated method for businesses to accept online payments: email invoicing.
-Generating and sending invoices by email provides a clear overview of purchases to both customers and business owners.
+There’s another fully automated method for businesses to accept online payments from customers: email invoicing.
+Generating and sending invoices by email provides a clear overview of purchases to both customers and business owners, enabling payments through a familiar and secure method.

-To make the payment process clear, your email invoice should contain:
+To make payment expectations and processes clear, your email invoice should contain the following payment information:

-The following picture shows what an email invoice can look like.
+The following picture illustrates what an email template for invoicing could look like.

 Source: Square

-You could go the extra mile and provide a link to a web payment form, so those customers who want to complete the payment faster can do so.
+You could go the extra mile and provide a link to a web payment form, so those customers who want to complete the payment upfront can do so.

 An additional benefit of a click-to-pay email invoicing system is coordination with your data.